University Church of St Mary the Virgin: Present

-The current vicar of St Mary's is the Revd William Lamb.
+The current vicar of St Mary's is the Revd Canon Dr William Lamb.
 The assistant priest is the Revd Hannah Cartwright.
 Robert Howarth is the director of music and the organist is James Brown.
 The churchwardens are Karen Melham and Nicholas Hardyman.
-There are two Sunday services, at 8:30 am and 10:30 am.
-During university terms services are enhanced by the choir of the University Church and by many notable visiting preachers.
+There are three Sunday services, at 8:30 am, 10:30 am & 3:30pm.
+During university terms, services are enhanced by the choir of the University Church and by many notable visiting preachers.

-The church is open to visitors throughout the year from 9:00 am to 5:00 pm (July and August 9:00 am to 6:00 pm), except on Christmas Day and Boxing Day when it only opens for advertised services.
+The church is open to visitors throughout the year from 9:00 am to 5:00 pm (July and August 9:00 am to 6:00 pm), except on Christmas Day.
 On Sundays, the tower does not open until after the morning services.

 A German Lutheran service is held on the first Sunday of each month (except January and August).

 List of vicars

-The following have served as Vicar of the University Church of St Mary the Virgin:
+The following clergy have served as vicar of the church: